fastlane/fastlane/CONTRIBUTING.md

 PRs should reference an open GitHub issue (preferably those marked with the [help wanted](https://github.com/fastlane/fastlane/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label).
 Referring to the issue in the description of your PR is required and is really helpful for establishing the context needed for review.

-If you're considering contibuting new functionality, please open a new issue explaining the functionality desired first so that we can discuss as a community.
+If you're considering contributing new functionality, please open a new issue explaining the functionality desired first so that we can discuss as a community.
 We'll add the [help wanted](https://github.com/fastlane/fastlane/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label if we believe this to be a meaningful contribution that will benefit other fastlane users and you go ahead with the pull request. :raised_hands:

 **Pro tip:** GitHub will automatically turn references to issue numbers in the form `#1234` into a link to the issue/PR with that number within the same repo.